Accreditations and Quality Assurance

 As an essential component of its accreditations, the Business School is measuring student learning and assuring the quality of program learning outcomes in an on-going and systemic manner.
 In order to determine and demonstrate how well program learning outcomes are being achieved, the Business School will be utilising embedded assessments in a number of Units of Study.
 To facilitate this, your marked work may be used for quality assurance purposes, such as to assess the level of achievement of learning outcomes as required for accreditation and audit purposes.
 The information obtained during the accreditation and audit process may be used to inform changes aimed at improving the quality of the Business School's programs.
 All material used for such processes will be treated as confidential and will not be used or disclosed except for the purposes outlined above.
 The outcome of the accreditation process and audit will not affect your grade for the Unit.

-As well as international accreditation, a number of Business School programs are professionally accredited.
-The Business School's accounting programs undergo periodic joint accreditation reviews by CPA Australia and the Institute of Chartered Accountants in Australia (ICAA).
+As well as international accreditation, a number of Business School programs are professionally accredited and recognised.
+The Business School's accounting programs undergo periodic joint accreditation reviews by CPA Australia and the Chartered Accountants Australia and New Zealand (CAANZ).
 The last review, conducted in October 2012, resulted in accounting programs offered by the Business School being reaccredited for a further five years.

-A number of the Business School's undergraduate and postgraduate award programs offering specialised study in human resource management and industrial relations are accredited by Australia's leading professional human resource body, the Australian Human Resource Institute (AHRI), until 2016.
+A number of the Business School's undergraduate and postgraduate award programs offering specialised study in human resource management and industrial relations are accredited by Australia's leading professional human resource body, the Australian Human Resource Institute (AHRI).
+Similarly, the Master of Marketing is accredited with the Australian Marketing Institute (AMI) and through the Bachelor of Commerce (Finance major) the University is recognised as a program partner with CFA Institute.

 These accreditations provide an assurance of our ongoing commitment to excellence in education and research, and put the Business School in company with leading institutions worldwide.